Laws banning gender-affirming health care, critical race theory rank low on priority list of parents

-U.S. parents are less interested in laws that would ban transgender youth from accessing health care or prohibit the teaching of critical race theory than they are policies that zero in on issues like affordable childcare and gun safety, new polling from Navigator shows.
+U.S. parents are less interested in laws that would ban transgender youth from accessing health care or prohibit the teaching of critical race theory than they are in policies that zero in on issues like affordable child care and gun safety, new polling from Navigator showed.

-Majorities of Independents, Republicans, and parents back Democratic-led policy proposals like expanding family and medical leave for workers and creating more affordable childcare options for families, according to the poll, which surveyed 1,000 registered voters nationwide in February.
+Majorities of independent voters, Republicans and parents of all political affiliations back Democratic-led policy proposals like expanding family and medical leave for workers and creating more affordable child care options for families, according to the poll, which surveyed 1,000 registered voters nationwide in February.

-A majority of voters also ranked proposed policies including offering free community college and reimplementing an expanded tax break for certain families with children high on their list of priorities.
-Expanding universal preschool education for three- and four-year-olds and doubling college scholarships for future teachers are also popular among U.S. voters, regardless of their political affiliation.
+A majority of voters also ranked proposed policies, including offering free community college and reimplementing an expanded tax break for certain families with children high on their list of priorities.
+Expanding universal preschool education for 3- and 4-year-olds and doubling college scholarships for future teachers are also popular among U.S. voters, regardless of their political affiliation.

 Overall, voters said they were mostly opposed to banning the teaching of critical race theory in schools and barring transgender youth from accessing gender-affirming health care or using school facilities that match their gender identity.